 Surveys are useful for finding out people’s opinions about an issue, or to gather feedback about your group’s activities.
 This page provides tips on getting the most out of surveys.

 How do you get lots of people along to your meetings and events?
 How do you make sure that more than a handful of you are doing the bulk of the work?

-Using a petition as part of your campaign
+Using a petition as part of a community campaign

 Grants available for: Groups working to improve quality of life for residents in the Patcham area, including Hollingdean and Withdean.

 Size of grants available: Up to £1000